siskajakub/relativity-azure-translator/README.md

 Translation language can be set only on instance level with Relativity Instance Settings:
 * TranslateFrom
 * TranslateTo

-For detaild on language options please refer to official [Azure documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support).
+For details on language options, please refer to official [Azure documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support).

 # Notes
 Relativity Azure Translator mass event handled was developed and tested in Relativity 10.3.